app-generator/sample-bootstrap5-dark-mode/README.md

 ### 👉 JS Code

-Once the `dark theme` control is saved in the navigation bar, a simple event listener is attached that handles the user interation.
+Once the `dark theme` control is saved in the navigation bar, and a simple event listener is attached that handles the user interaction.

 ```javascript
 const themeSwitch = document.getElementById("theme-switch");